eformsignen/eformsignen.github.io/help/chapter7.rst

 Configure additional settings including document naming rules for documents created from the template.

 **⑦ Document naming rule**
    Sets the document name when creating the document from the template.
 If a document naming rule is not set, the template name will be the document name.

-   You can add reserved words in the document name using **$$** and **{{**.

 **⑧ Allow document name change**
-   If **Allow document name change**\ is checked, the document creator can change the document name.
+   If **Allow document name change** is checked, the document creator can change the document name.

 **⑨ Generate a document number**
    If **Generate a document number** is checked, documents are automatically numbered.
 You can select the document number format and the workflow step in which document numbers are generated.